Tucson Felony & Misdemeanors Attorneys

 Justice in Arizona State and Federal Courts

-Nesci & St. Louis represents individuals who have been accused of crimes in Arizona state and federal courts.
-Our Tucson criminal lawyers have more than 80 80 years of combined experience and the relentless determination to obtain the best outcomes possible in your case.
+Nesci & St. Louis represents individuals who have been accused of felony and misdemeanor crimes in Arizona state and federal courts.
+Our Tucson criminal lawyers have over 40 years of combined experience and the relentless determination to obtain the best outcomes possible in your case.

 Misdemeanor Classifications in Arizona